josephedradan/code_analyzer/README.md

 # Code Analyser

 #### What is this?
-Code to allow you to visually see how your code works when you run it
+A Python code that allows you to visually see how your code works after the execution of your code.

 #### Why would you use this?
 Let's say you don't want to use the debugger, and you want to see how your code runs line by line printed out easily